Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 The 'NEAR_DIST' field is of field type 'esriFieldTypeDouble' field type and is represented as a _Double-Array_, represented as 1-d array of _Float64_ value type.

 The 'Name' field is of 'esriFieldTypeString' and is represented as a _String-Array_.
 A String-Array supports storage of variable length strings and is stored as two arrays in sequence where the first fixed length array has the byte counts of each string (null terminated) in the second array and the second array stores the actual string values as UTF8 encoded strings.
-The value type of the first array is (_UInt32_) where as the value type of the second array is _String_.
+The value type of the first array is (_UInt32_) whereas the value type of the second array is _String_.

 The _attributes_ REST api of a scene layer gives access to all scene cache supported feature attribute data as attribute value arrays that are stored in binary format.
-As a result, the scene cache of the example feature class in [Fig. 4](images/Attribute_Legend_Support_Fig_4.png) will have 5 binary resources, as identified by keys <i>f_0_, f_1_, f_2_, f_3_ </i> and <i>f_4</i> and accessible by their respective rest resource URLs (_.../nodes/&lt;nodeID&gt;/attributes/0/f\_0, .../nodes/&lt;nodeID&gt;/attributes/0/f_1, etc..).
+As a result, the scene cache of the example feature class in [Figure 14](images/figure-13.png) will have 5 binary resources, as identified by keys <i>f_0_, f_1_, f_2_, f_3_ </i> and <i>f_4</i> and accessible by their respective rest resource URLs (_.../nodes/&lt;nodeID&gt;/attributes/0/f\_0, .../nodes/&lt;nodeID&gt;/attributes/0/f_1, etc..).

 #### Accessing the legend of a 3D Object Layer